FREQUENTLY ASKED QUESTIONS

 The thickness of honey is determined mostly by the water content.
 Our honey is very thick because our dry climate yields a moisture content of only 15-17% .
 Honey from cold or humid climates contain up to 20% water, and so are much less viscous.

-As our honey is Active Honey, it is best to have it as natural and raw as possible to maintain all the health benefits and properties.
-We suggest eating it off the spoon, drizzled over cereal, fruit or natural yogurt, in marinades and dressings or as a sweetener in drinks.
-Jarrah Honey can also be used to soothe the symptoms of a sore throat*, before and after endurance activities, and for the skin*.
+As our honey is bioactive honey, it is best to have it as natural and raw as possible to maintain all the health benefits and properties.
+We suggest eating it off the spoon, drizzled over cereal, fruit or natural yoghurt, in marinades, smoothies, raw desserts and dressings or as a sweetener in drinks.
+Jarrah honey can also be used to soothe the symptoms of a sore throat*, before and after endurance activities, and for the skin*.

 *Please consult with your Physician before taking any new ingredients that may affect you.

-It is recommended that babies under one year old are not given honey.
+It is recommended that babies under 12 months old are not given honey.
 Some fungal spores can survive in honey, so there is a very small risk of contracting infant botulism.
 Older children and adults are not affected by the spores as their gut has developed sufficiently to destroy them.
 It is best to seek the advice of your medical practitioner if you are concerned.

 Yes we do.
 Please fill in all of your postage address details at check out, and we will determine the international shipping options and fees.
 Please note, free shipping on orders over $100 is only available in Australia.

 If your order is over $100 standard postage within Australia is free.
 This will be automatically applied at checkout.